michael-lin01/MKS21X-FinalProject/README.md

 1/7, Victor: added a way to select which plane to take off the hangar (in a primitive, simplified form); EDIT: generalized it so accounts if not all planes are in the hangar
 1/8, Michael: got colors to import from a .txt file corresponding to the board 1/8, Victor: added the turn counter, colorized planes. !!need to figure out numPlanesOnLaunchingTiles && fix where planes aren't properly selected after at least one has left the hangar

-1/9, Victor: made Plane.move() method return an int, for how many planes are on the tile that the plane has moved to... will utilize this to reduce redudant code in updateLaunchTiles() in TerminalClass...
+1/9, Michael: Made tilePath class to orgranize the tiles - similar to circular linked  list 1/9, Victor: made Plane.move() method return an int, for how many planes are on the tile that the plane has moved to... will utilize this to reduce redudant code in updateLaunchTiles() in TerminalClass...
 Also fixed updateLaunchTiles()
 fixed some bugs